 BIOC 4195.
 Undergraduate Research.
 1 Credit.

 Research conducted under a mentor who is a member of the department.
 May be repeated for credit (only 1 credit may count toward the minor).
-Prerequisites: permission of the faculty member concerned.
+Permission of the instructor required prior to enrollment.

 BIOC 4701.
 Science and Medicine.
 0-4 Credits.